 Homemade Crispy Hash Browns

-1 large potato, 12 oz
+- 1 large potato, 12 oz

-½ cup fresh onion, minced
+- ½ cup fresh onion, minced

-2 tbsp olive oil
+- 2 tbsp olive oil plus more as needed

 - ¼ tsp salt

-¼ tsp black pepper
+- ¼ tsp black pepper

-¼ tsp paprika
+- ¼ tsp paprika

-¼ cayenne pepper (optional or to taste)
+- ¼ tsp cayenne pepper (optional or to taste)

-Scrub potato and, if desired, peel.
-Using a box grater or grater attachment on a food processor, shred potato using the largest holes.
+- Using a box grater or grater attachment on a food processor, shred the potato using the largest holes.
 Grate potato on the long side to get longer shreds.

-After potatoes are strained the last time, place them on a linen hand towel or cheesecloth.
+- After potatoes are strained the last time, place them on a linen hand towel or cheesecloth.
 Squeeze as much water out as possible.

-Heat oil in a cast iron or non-stick skillet over medium heat.
+- Heat oil in a cast iron or non-stick skillet over medium heat.
 Add potatoes and onions.
 Sprinkle salt, black pepper, paprika and cayenne pepper over the mixture and stir to combine.

-Allow potatoes to cook undisturbed for about 5 minutes or until the bottom is brown.
-Turn in 2 or 3 sections and allow to cook undisturbed 2-3 minutes until the bottom is browned.
-Turn again in 2 or 3 sections.
-Continue the process until desired crispiness is achieved, about 10 minutes.
+- Continue turning the potatoes every few minutes until desired crispiness is achieved, about 10 minutes.
 Add more olive as necessary for potatoes to continue to sizzle.
-A non-stick pan will require less oil than a cast iron skillet.
+A non-stick pan will require less oil than a cast iron or stainless steel skillet.

-* At this point, potatoes can be left in water and refrigerated for up to 24 hours.
+- * At this point, potatoes can be left in water and refrigerated for up to 24 hours.

-Hack: Leftover hash browns can be stored in the refrigerator for up to 5 days.
+- Hack: Leftover hash browns can be stored in the refrigerator for up to 5 days.
 To reheat, place in a skillet over medium heat just until warm.